anaef/nginx-lws/doc/RequestProcessing.md

 success.
 A negative integer indicates failure and generates a Lua error.
 Results with a bad type are processed as `-1`.

-For the main chunk only, a positive integer between 100 and 599 causes the web server to render a default response page for the corresponding HTTP status code.
+For the main chunk only, a positive integer between 100 and 599 instructs the web server to send a default response page for the corresponding HTTP status code.
+In NGINX, these pages are defined with the `error_page` directive.
+For example, returning `lws.status.NOT_FOUND` (or, equivalently, `404`), sends a "Not Found" page.

 > [!NOTE]
 > Most main chunks produce a response body directly and must set `response.status` rather than